80/20 Ground Beef vs. 90/10: Which Is Better for Carnivore?

 The average price of ground beef in the United States was around $4.50 per pound in 2020, according to the Bureau of Labor Statistics (BLS).

 Ground beef 80/20 and 90/10 have different culinary uses as they have different tastes and textures.
-If you love juicy burgers, 80/20 ground beef is the better option because its higher fat content makes the meat more tender and flavorful.
+If you love juicy burgers, 80/20 ground beef is better because its higher fat content makes the meat more tender.

 Due to its rich and moist texture, you can also use it in meatballs and meatloaf without worrying about drying out.

-90/10 ground beef is a better ingredient than 80/20 for leaner recipes like tacos, soups, and stir-fries, especially when you want to reduce your caloric intake.
+90/10 ground beef is better than 80/20 for leaner recipes like tacos, soups, burritos, stews, spaghetti sauces and stir-fries, especially when you want to reduce your caloric intake.

 Which Ground Beef Is Better for Weight Loss?